-Regarding capital gains, the annual positive difference between capital gains and losses concerning the disposal of shares is subject to a special tax rate of 28%, unless the resident individual opts to include the gains on his taxable income, subject to a personal income progressive tax rate of up to 48% (increased by the "extraordinary surtax" and eventually by the solidarity surtax).
+Regarding capital gains, the annual positive difference between capital gains and losses concerning the disposal of shares is subject to a special tax rate of 28%, unless the resident individual opts to include the gains on his taxable income, subject to a personal income progressive tax rate of up to 48% (increased, in 2017, by the "extraordinary surtax" and eventually by the solidarity surtax).
 For micro and small companies' shares, only 50% of that positive difference between capital gains and losses arising on their sale will be subject to taxation.

-According to a specific tax benefit, capital gains from the sale of shares in a local company that are obtained by a non-resident individual will be exempt from taxation in Portugal, unless:
+According to a specific tax benefit, capital gains from the sale of shares, other securities, autonomous warrants issued by a Portuguese resident entities and financial derivatives negotiated on regulated stock markets that are obtained by a non-resident individual will be exempt from taxation in Portugal, unless:

-- the non-resident individual is domiciled in a blacklisted jurisdiction; or - the capital gains obtained by the non-resident refer to the direct or indirect disposal of shares in a resident company, more than 50% of whose assets are comprised of real estate property located in Portugal.
+- the non-resident individual is domiciled in a blacklisted jurisdiction; and - the capital gains obtained by the non-resident refer to the direct or indirect disposal of shares in a resident company, more than 50% of whose assets comprise real estate property located in Portugal.